Dates: 24 - 27 November 2025

 We thank all of the participants in 2023 and look forward to our next big TREK, in the Blue Mountains in October 2024.
 Stand bye for more information as it comes to hand!

-The CDW was designed to encourage and support TROG’s early to mid-career clinical cancer researchers to bring new ideas for clinical research projects/concepts to TROG Cancer Research and to have these ideas workshopped in a multidisciplinary and collaborative manner.
+The CDW was designed to encourage and support TROG’s clinical cancer researchers to bring new ideas for clinical research projects/concepts to TROG Cancer Research and to have these ideas workshopped in a multidisciplinary and collaborative manner.

-We invited all early to mid-career TROG members to submit their research idea for consideration.
+With the theme 'Designing Accessible Trials', TROG members were invited to submit their research idea for consideration.